survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

     if (env === "development") {
       return {
         // Trigger css-loader first
+        use: {
           loader: "css-loader",
           rules: [
             // And style-loader after it
             "style-loader",
           ],
+        },
       };
     }